Chart Color Schemes

 Rozelle has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch identified 22 projects likely impacting the area.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 22 projects likely impacting the area.
 Notable projects include Rozelle Village Mixed-Use Precinct, Rozelle Village, Balmain Shores - Harbourwatch Building G, and The Bays Metro Station Development.
-Below is a list of most relevant projects.
+Below is a list of projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.